Markets in Cagliari are fantastic places to catch local action and shop for groceries – and among the best places to go shopping in Sardinia.

 How to get there: Sant’Elia Market is located in Via Raimondo Carta Raspi.
 The easiest day to get there is by car.
 Alternatively, take either CTM buses line 5 or 6 in the direction of Sant’Elia and get off at the market.

 Sant’Elia is a district on the outskirts of Cagliari’s city center in the old fisherman’s quarter.
-It is a picturesque neighborhood filled with narrow alleyways and quaint cottages.
-The Sant’Elia markets are held every day but Sundays and surely are among the nicest markets in Cagliari.
-Keep in mind that they are held outside, so plan on facing some of the Sardinian sunshine and heat if you arrive in the late morning.
+It is a picturesque neighborhood facing the gorgeous Mediterranean Sea.
+The market in Sant’Elia takes place every day but Sunday and surely is among the nicest markets in Cagliari.

 After you’re done shopping at the Sant’Elia market, enjoy a walk along the seafront or a picnic on Sant’Elia beach.
 It’s just a five-minute drive by car to the beach from the market or a 15-minute walk.
 If you’ve traveled by car to the Sant’Elia market, there’s free parking on the waterfront near the Piazza del Lazzaretto.